UKHomeOffice/modern-slavery/apps/verify/views/content/check-inbox.md

-We have sent a link to the email you provided
+We have sent a link to your email

 Check your spam or junk folder if you can't find the email in your inbox

-If you haven't received the email, you can resubmit the email
+If you haven't received the email, you can resubmit the email or a new email